revolunet/sublimetext-markdown-preview/README.md

 ## Usage :

-### To preivew :
+### To preview :

- - optionnaly select some of your markdown for conversion
+ - optionally select some of your markdown for conversion
  - use `cmd+shift+P` then `Markdown Preview` to show the follow commands:
 	- Markdown Preview: Python Markdown: Preview in Browser
 	- Markdown Preview: Python Markdown: Export HTML in Sublime Text